sunbury-web-dev/class-website/README.md

 Now that you've created the changes in your own forked version of the repository, you can now create a pull request to incorporate the changes into the original class repository.

+* Create a new pull request from your fork of the repository that has your changes, to the original [repository](https://github.com/sunbury-web-dev/class-website)
+* Ensure your changes are merged in!